kaminoer/ScrAIbe-Assistant/README.md

 ## License

-- Whisper's model weights are released under the MIT License.
+- Whisper models are released under the MIT License.
 See [LICENSE](https://github.com/openai/whisper/blob/main/LICENSE) for details.
 - Ollama is also under the MIT license.
 See [LICENSE](https://github.com/ollama/ollama/blob/main/LICENSE) for details.
 - ScrAIbe Assistant is released under the MIT license.